samuelgfeller/slim-example-project

 Of course, there are big frameworks that have their own well-established set of programming conventions and implementations of features.

-However, I find them often too complex, where the code makes too much "behind the scenes" and lots of dependencies, which can lead to time-consuming refactoring on version changes.
+However, I find them often too complex, where the code makes too much "behind the scenes" and with lots of dependencies, which can lead to time-consuming refactoring on version changes.

 This lets me stay in control of the codebase, keep it lightweight, performant and tailored to the needs of the project, and it's easier to maintain and adapt to new requirements.